IBM/maximo-labs/MkDocs/apm_8.9/docs/demo_script.md

-# MAS v8.9 Health and Predict - Utilities (HPU) Demo Script
+# MAS Health and Predict - Utilities Overview Task Guide

-This script is based on the MAS v8.9 worldwide demo system.
-If you are using that system to demonstrate HPU, please follow this script.
-Any deviation from the script, or changes made to the system will impact other users.
-Since this is a live system, some changes are inevitable, and you may find that some of the details of the script do not match the system.
+This task guide is based on the MAS v8.9 and MAS v8.10.
+This workshop will use a common environment provided by your instructor.
+Please follow the steps in this task guide.
+Any deviation from the task guide and or changes you make to the system will also appear and may impact other users.
+Since this is a live system, some changes are inevitable, and you may find that some of the details of the task guide do not match the system.

-For this demo, the following are required, and not automatically created with the demo data load.
+For this overview, the following are required, and have been created by your instructor.

 | Lab Section         | Data Required                |
 |---------------------|------------------------------|